caprenter/bingley-music-town/instruments.md

 # Re-home

 Got an instrument you no longer need?
+Need an instrument?

 We've found ourselves finding good homes for instruments people no longer need, and we're happy to keep on doing so.

-This service is run voluntarily by Dave Johnson at Bingley Guitar Studio, First Floor 122-124 Main Street (above Ison Harrison Solicitors), Bingley, BD16 2HL
+This service is run voluntarily by Dave Johnson at [Bingley Guitar Studio]({% link _organisations/bingley_guitar_studio.md %}), First Floor 122-124 Main Street (above Ison Harrison Solicitors), Bingley, BD16 2HL

+#### Effects Library
+We've also go an [effects library]({% link effects-library.md %}) where you can borrow guitar effects pedals.

 ## Donate an instrument